The Perspective

 The Perspective is a library displaying two sides of current events, historic conflicts and classic debates.
 The site's main goal is to allow its readers direct access to news and information, unfiltered by their usual personalized browsing preferences.

 History

 The Perspective was founded by CEO Daniel Ravner in 2016.
 An article published on the site in early 2017 defined the startup's objectives:

 After initial planning, a $1,292,000 seed investment was raised in late 2016.
 Following a beta test of the concept, a successful launch on Product Hunt has followed in March 2017.

 Awards

-The Perspective has received 2 awards since its launch, and was nominated for 2 more in 2018.
+The Perspective has received two awards since its launch, and was nominated for two others in 2018.
 During its first year active, the site was the recipient of the 2017 "Best of" WebAward – News Category, a W3 awards Silver Winner and an EPpy Awards winner for Best Innovation Project.
-In April 2018, it was announced that The Perspective is nominated for both the Webby Award (News and Politics Category) and The Drum Award (Best Editorial Innovation).
+In April 2018, it was announced that The Perspective had been nominated for both the Webby Award (News and Politics Category) and The Drum Award (Best Editorial Innovation).